PFython/cleverdict/README.md

 ## CONTRIBUTING

-We'd love to see Pull Requests (and relevant tests) from other contributors, particularly if you can help with the following:

-It would be great if a future evoloution of ```CleverDict``` allowed it to be  'grafted on' to existing classes simply using inheritance, without causing recursion or requiring a rewrite/overwrite of the original class.
+We'd love to see Pull Requests (and relevant tests) from other contributors, particularly if you can help evolve ```CleverDict``` to make it play nicely with other classes simply using inheritance, without causing recursion or requiring a rewrite/overwrite of the original class.

-    For example if it were as easy as:
+For example it would be amazing if you could do something like this:

     ```
     >>> class MyDatetime(datetime.datetime, CleverDict):